Xunnamius/buselfs-experiments/docs/setup.md

+# NOTE: These experiments have been obsoleted.
+See [README](README.md) and [testrunner](testrunner.md) for more up to date information!

-# The setupX.sh Scripts
+# The `setupX.sh` Scripts

-These scripts are handy little creations that automate the setup process for various parts of the experiment.
+These scripts were handy little creations that automated the setup process for various parts of earlier buselfs experiments.

 ## Expected Structure